godotengine/godot-docs/classes/class_editorplugin.rst

 Override this method in your plugin to return a :ref:`Texture2D<class_Texture2D>` in order to give it an icon.

-For main screen plugins, this appears at the top of the screen, to the right of the "2D", "3D", "Script", and "AssetLib" buttons.
+For main screen plugins, this appears at the top of the screen, to the right of the "2D", "3D", "Script", "Game", and "AssetLib" buttons.

 Ideally, the plugin icon should be white with a transparent background and 16×16 pixels in size.